getsentry/seer/README.md

 {
-  "dataset_name": string, // The name of the dataset to run on "run_name": string, // Whatever you want to name your run "run_type: "full" | "root_cause", // The type of run you want to do "test": boolean // Set this to `true` if you just want to run on 1 item for testing the pipeline }
+  "dataset_name": string, // The name of the dataset to run on "run_name": string, // Whatever you want to name your run "run_type: "full" | "root_cause" | "execution", // The type of run you want to do "test": boolean // Set this to `true` if you just want to run on 1 item for testing the pipeline }
 ```